-- Membranes used to flash (strip) walls, parapets or other edges may be the same as the membrane used on the field, but in any event must conform to the membrane requirements found in 9.2.1 Composition, Thickness and Selection. - 2) When a Waterproofing System transitions with a Water-shedding System, the intersecting materials must be compatible with each other. - 3) When cant edges are specified, they must be fabricated from wood.
+- Membranes used to flash (strip) walls, parapets or other edges shall be reinforced with polyester or a composite scrim, but in any event must conform to the membrane requirements found in 9.2.1 Composition, Thickness and Selection. - 2) Some membranes may be susceptible to damage from bird droppings, pet urine, chemical contamination (oils, solvents or any discharge from a mechanical unit).
+The Design Authority is strongly urged to consider these issues in light of the overall Project design, consult with the membrane manufacturer for guidance, and provide adequate membrane protection when it is necessary.
+See also Part 14 THE ROOF as a PLATFORM.

+Page 59 of 100 RoofStar Guarantee Standards

+3) When canted edges are specified, they must be fabricated from wood.